 Simplify statements with interspersed comments to aid in accurately programming functionality and help future maintainers understand the intent and nuances of the code.
 The flexibility of C permits a programmer to create extremely complex expressions.

-Avoid assignments embedded within other statements, as these Assignments embedded within other statements can be potentially problematic.
+Avoid assignments embedded within other statements, as these can be problematic.
 Each of the following would be clearer and have less potential for problems if the embedded assignments were conducted outside of the expressions:

 int a,b,c,d;